 The profile tab allows you to clean up the profile area for user accounts in WordPress.
 You can show and hide items that users can change on their profile.

-The last tab is Menu, which allows you to control how WordPress admin menu looks like.
+The last tab is Menu, and it allows you to control how the WordPress admin menu looks.
+Additionally, it provides options to customize the layout and enhance navigation for better usability.

 You can choose where your users are taken inside the admin area when they click on the Dashboard.
 You can show or hide icons, separators, and move the Pages menu to the top.